So, you want to have a deaconess/deacon student intern with you or have a deaconess come work in your church? Great! Here is some information for you.

-What does a deaconess do?
+What does a deaconess/deacon do?

-Deaconess ministry varies depending upon the needs of the setting and the deaconess’ own gifts and abilities.
+Deaconess/deacon ministry varies depending upon the needs of the setting and the deaconess’ own gifts and abilities.
 There is no typical job description.

-A deaconess might:
+A deaconess/deacon might:

 - Teach or lead Christian education programs

 - Recruit and/or train volunteers, equipping others for service